What Are Qualified Charitable Distributions?

 - Age restrictions.
 Donors must be at least 70 ½ years of age to make qualified charitable distributions.

-- Annual limits in 2024.
-The individual annual limit for QCDs is $105,000.
+- Annual limits in 2026.
+The individual annual limit for QCDs is projected to be $111,000.

 - Direct transfers.
 Distributions must be made directly from an eligible account to a qualified charity.
 They do not qualify as a QCD if they are distributed to the owner as a payment first.